communitybridge/docs/easycla/getting-started/easycla-troubleshooting/easycla-is-disabled.md

-# EasyCLA is Disabled
+# EasyCLA is Disabled for a GitHub repository

-EasyCLA is disabled hence the GitHub organization\(s\) that I want EasyCLA to monitor are not monitored.
+EasyCLA was previously enabled for a GitHub repository, but someone other than the project manager has subsequently disabled it.

 **Solution:**

 #### **Enable Branch Protection**

 GitHub is set up to permit administrators and organization owners to have maximum flexibility, which includes disabling installed applications, such as EasyCLA.
-To avoid this, you must enable branch protection by [selecting the **Enable Branch Protection** check box](../../project-managers/add-and-manage-git-organizations-and-repositories/#enable-branch-protection-and-auto-enable-new-repositories) after the GitHub organization is added to a project or add the branch protection rule manually, as described below:
+To avoid this, you must enable branch protection by [selecting the **Enable Branch Protection** check box](../../project-managers/add-and-manage-git-organizations-and-repositories/#enable-branch-protection-and-auto-enable-new-repositories) after the GitHub organization is added to a project.

+You can also add the branch protection rule manually, as described below:

 1. As the GitHub organization owner or administrator, go to the GitHub repository that you want EasyCLA to monitor.